 - Prolonged or excessive pressure to your hip area (for example, sitting in bucket car seats may aggravate the problem).

-- Some infections (for example, TB) and some diseases (for example, gout and arthritis) can be associated with an inflamed bursa.
+- Some infections (for example, tuberculosis) and some diseases (for example, gout and arthritis) can be associated with an inflamed fluid-filled sac (bursa).

 - The presence of surgical wire, implants or scar tissue in the hip area (for example, after hip surgery).